 Normalization is an important prerequisite for any quantitative data analysis of gene expression.
 Different normalization approaches can have significant effects on the distribution and calculation of significant values (P-values)26,27.
 I will analyze RNA-seq data with DESeq2 in R. The package DESeq2 provides methods to test for differential expression by use of negative binomial generalized linear models.

 During this project I will be dealing with many samples and carrying out RT-qPCR on many genes.
-In order to make this practical I will use the sate-of-the-art lab automation facilities at the Edinburgh Genome Foundry to automate RT-qPCR plate loading thereby reducing human error through repetition.
+In order to make this practical I will use the state-of-the-art lab automation facilities at the Edinburgh Genome Foundry to automate RT-qPCR plate loading thereby reducing human error through repetition.

 Word count: 1497 (1500)